DAVID EDGAR WALTHER DEEP PASSIONATE NIGHT MUSIC

 Music Theater for Children:

-Alice: Two Radio Plays based on the writtings of Lewis Carroll: Carroll: Selections from both plays have been performed in concertby Ben Sears, b and Brad Conner, pianist.
-Recorded with William Cavness as narrator; Sid Tarlowe as Alice, Shinobu Takagi, M; & Robert Towne, T, with the compose, Bb & piano Selections heard on WHRB Radio, with M, Angeliki Theoharis & the composer, piano.
-Photo of Lewis Carroll to the right:
+ecorded with William Cavness as narrator; Sid Tarlowe as Alice, Shinobu Takagi, M; & Robert Towne, T, with the composer, Bb & piano Selections heard on WHRB Radio, with M, Angeliki Theoharis & the composer, piano.
+Photo of Lewis Carroll to the right.
+Dedicated to the performers

 Picture